CTSRD-CHERI/cheribsd-getting-started/src/morello-pikvm/README.md

 The PiKVM will reboot.
 Wait a few minutes then, in your browser, log back into the web terminal.

-### Screen and serial consoles
+### Screen terminal multiplexer

-If you wish you can use GNU Screen to hold your serial session.
+If you wish you can use GNU Screen to hold your serial sessions.
 Due to the read only filesystem it requires some tweaking each time you run screen:

 ```
 mkdir -p /tmp/s && chmod 700 /tmp/s
 SCREENDIR=/tmp/s SHELL=bash screen
 ```

-When screen is running Ctrl-A then the key C will create a new sub-session and Ctrl-A followed by 0 to Ctrl-A plus 9 will flip between one of your running sessions.
-If you lose your terminal window, adding '-r' to your screen command above will reconnect to the existing session.
+When screen is running pressing Ctrl-A then the key C will create a new sub-session and Ctrl-A then 0 to Ctrl-A then 9 will flip between one of your running sessions.
+If you close your terminal window, adding `-r` to your screen command above will reconnect to the existing session, and if you didn't disconnect cleanly then it's `-r -d`

+## Serial consoles

-To connect to the Morello terminals, create two sub-sessions (or two web browser tabs each showing the PiKVM web console) and in the first run
+To connect to the Morello terminals, create two Screen sub-sessions (or two web browser tabs or SSH logins each showing the PiKVM console) and in the first run

 ```
 picocom -b 115200 -eb /dev/ttyUSB0
 ```

-which connects to the MCC console and in the second:
+which connects to the MCC console, and in the second:

 ```
 picocom -b 115200 -eb /dev/ttyUSB2